DavidVentura/blog/blog/raw/disk/POST.md

 Grub also needs to load the initrd somewhere, and while any address is valid, grub2 prefers [as high as possible](https://chromium.googlesource.com/chromiumos/third_party/grub2/+/11508780425a8cd9a8d40370e2d2d4f458917a73/grub-core/loader/i386/linux.c#1104).

-Why is anywhere OK? because grub needs to communicate at least three things:
-- cmdline address & length
-- initrd address & length
-- UEFI's memory map

-it will do this by populating some fields in the [boot protocol](https://www.kernel.org/doc/html/v6.3/x86/boot.html#id1) struct (which is defined [here](https://www.kernel.org/doc/html/v6.3/x86/boot.html#the-real-mode-kernel-header) and has additional fields defined [here](https://www.kernel.org/doc/html/v6.3/x86/zero-page.html)).

-To populate these fields, GRUB will read the Kernel header, which is at offset `0x1f0` within the image.
-After reading the header and casting it to a struct, it will write it back, with updated values for
-- cmdline address & length
-- initrd address & length
+How does the kernel find out the address and size for the initrd and cmdline arguments?

+Again, it's specified in the [boot protocol](https://www.kernel.org/doc/html/v6.3/x86/boot.html#id1) &mdash; the [Kernel's Real Mode header](https://www.kernel.org/doc/html/v6.3/x86/boot.html#the-real-mode-kernel-header) must be read from the kernel image (at offset `0x1f0`) and written back _somewhere_, with updated fields for cmdline/initrd addresses (among others).

+But if the header is somewhere, _again_, how does the kernel find it?
+Well, Grub must place the **physical** address of the header in the `rsi` register before jumping into kernel code.

 ### Transferring control to the kernel

-In 64-bit boot protocol, the kernel [entry point](https://github.com/torvalds/linux/blob/v6.1/arch/x86/boot/compressed/head_64.S#L336) is at a fixed offset: `0x200`.
+In 64-bit boot protocol, the kernel's [entry point](https://github.com/torvalds/linux/blob/v6.1/arch/x86/boot/compressed/head_64.S#L336) is at a fixed offset: `0x200`.

-Before jumping though, GRUB will put the **physical** address of the [boot\_params structure]() TODO into the `rsi` register, also as part of the boot protocol.

 How does the kernel load the initrd?